This is what country spirit looks like

 The list of people giving goes on.

 This from a community that saw fierce fires burn 18 homes at Tabulam in February.
 Then on September 5, the Long Gully Rd fire was started by lightning and is still burning, putting Drake on high alert.
 Twenty-one homes have been lost, 15 of them in the Rappville fire.
-The sad news of Bob Lindsey, 77, and Gwen Hyde, 69, dying in their Coongbar home from the Long Gully Rd fire was announced yesterday.
+The sad news of Bob Lindsay, 77, and Gwen Hyde, 69, dying in their Coongbar home from the Long Gully Rd fire was announced yesterday.

 The area from Drake to Rappville and neighbouring Tenterfield have suffered greatly with drought conditions and fires bearing a ferocity never witnessed before.